arvidn/libtorrent/docs/manual.rst

 	3. The torrent hasn't received valid metadata and was started without metadata (see libtorrent's `metadata from peers`_ extension)

-Note that by the time you receive the fast resume data, it may already be invalid if the torrent is still downloading!
-The recommended practice is to first pause the session, then generate the fast resume data, and then close it down.
-Make sure to not `remove_torrent()`_ before you receive the `save_resume_data_alert`_ though.
-There's no need to pause when saving intermittent resume data.
+Note that by the time this function returns, the resume data may already be invalid if the torrent is still downloading!
+The recommended practice is to first pause the torrent, then generate the fast resume data, and then close it down.
+Since the disk IO is done in a separate thread, in order to synchronize, you shoule to wait for the ``torrent_paused_alert`` before you write the resume data.

-.. warning:: If you pause every torrent individually instead of pausing the session, every torrent
-	will have its paused state saved in the resume data!

-.. note:: It is typically a good idea to save resume data whenever a torrent is completed or paused.
-In those
-	cases you don't need to pause the torrent or the session, since the torrent will do no more writing to its files.
-If you save resume data for torrents when they are paused, you can accelerate the shutdown process by not saving resume data again for paused torrents.
-Completed torrents should have their resume data saved when they complete and on exit, since their statistics might be updated.

 In full allocation mode the reume data is never invalidated by subsequent writes to the files, since pieces won't move around.
 This means that you don't need to pause before writing resume data in full or sparse mode.
-If you don't, however, any data written to disk after you saved resume data and before the session_ closed is lost.
+If you don't, however, any data written to disk after you saved resume data and before the session closed is lost.

 It also means that if the resume data is out dated, libtorrent will not re-check the files, but assume that it is fairly recent.
 The assumption is that it's better to loose a little bit than to re-check